Defuera/kiss_typography/README.md

       // ... other text styles
     ),
   ),
-  child: Body('This text will use the theme's bodyLarge style'), )
+  child: BodyLarge('This text will use the theme's bodyLarge style'), )
 ```